fluxcd/flux2/rfcs/NNNN-cdevents-provider/README.md

 ## Summary

-This RFC proposes to add a `Provider` type to the Flux notification-controller API for the sending of CDEvents.
+This RFC proposes to add a `Provider` type to the Flux notification-controller API for sending [CDEvents](https://github.com/cdevents).

 When `Provider` objects configured to send CDEvents are alerted by a Flux event, they will utilise a user defined mapping of Flux and CDEvents events to send an appropriate CDEvent payload to a defined URL.
 <!--